Does Tone Change the Answer? Evaluating Prompt Politeness Effects on Modern LLMs: GPT, Gemini, and LLaMA: Related Work

 Li. et al. \cite{lj5} introduced the Synergized Efficiency and Compression (SEC) framework, which jointly optimizes data utilization and model compression to reduce data requirements by 30\% and model size by more than 60\%, while maintaining competitive performance.
-Li. et al. \cite{lj6} also presented Reason-to-Rank (R2R), a distillation-based approach that unifies direct and comparative reasoning for document reranking, achieving competitive retrieval effectiveness while improving transparency and reducing computational overhead.
-Zhang. et al. \cite{lj7} proposed Self-Anchor, a reasoning-aligned attention mechanism that dynamically focuses on intermediate inference steps, effectively enhancing complex reasoning performance without additional fine-tuning.
-Recent work has explored efficiency-oriented model design from both reasoning and systems perspectives, including offline reinforcement learning to improve LLM multi-step reasoning \cite{chy3} and lightweight network architectures optimized for resource-constrained deployment \cite{chy4}.
+Reason-to-Rank (R2R) \cite{lj6} further advances efficient retrieval by unifying direct and comparative reasoning through a distillation-based framework, improving transparency while reducing computational overhead without sacrificing retrieval effectiveness.
+Complementing these approaches, Self-Anchor \cite{lj7} introduces a reasoning-aligned attention mechanism that dynamically focuses on intermediate inference steps, enabling stronger complex reasoning without additional fine-tuning.
+More broadly, recent research has explored efficiency-oriented model design from both reasoning and systems perspectives \cite{dai2025cde}, including offline reinforcement learning to enhance multi-step reasoning \cite{chy3} and lightweight architectures optimized for resource-constrained deployment \cite{chy4}.

 Researchers have also begun extending reasoning paradigms beyond textual CoT to incorporate multimodal information.
 Zeng et al. \cite{lj8} introduced FutureSightDrive (FSDrive), a Vision-Language-Action framework designed for autonomous driving that replaces symbolic textual CoT with a visual spatio-temporal CoT.
 This visual CoT enables the model to ``think visually”, improving trajectory prediction accuracy and reducing collisions on nuScenes and NAVSIM.
-It demonstrates that the structure and modality of intermediate reasoning steps, whether textual or visual, substantially influence model performance, a principle that directly connects to prompt and reasoning design in LLMs.
+These findings highlight that the structure of reasoning processes and intermediate representations can significantly influence model performance.
+This observation parallels the role of prompt design, where linguistic structure and contextual cues guide how LLMs interpret and solve tasks.